-Yes, the plant requires more upfront investment but, unlike wind turbines and solar panels - which normally only operate at 15-20% of their installed capacity with a service life, especially in the Arctic, of just 20-25 years - a nuclear power plant operates at 90% of its capacity for about twice as long.
+There's no denying that NPP requires more upfront investment but, unlike wind turbines and solar panels - which normally only operate at 15-20% of their installed capacity with a service life, especially in the Arctic, of just 20-25 years - a nuclear power plant operates at 90% of its capacity for about twice as long.
 If you divide the amount of upfront investment by the number of kilowatt-hours output over the entire life of the plant, the FNPP is cheaper than alternatives.
-Moreover, if we compare the numbers that come from adding up the costs of diesel backup generation, or energy storage, to the cost of renewable energy (in the event of there being no wind or sun, there should always be backup generation available), then the cost benefits of the FNPP which doesn’t require such back-up and balancing costs - become obvious.

 Overall costs of the “Akademik Lomonosov” FNPP have not been disclosed as the project is yet to be completed.
 It is a pilot project, so-called First of a Kind (FOAK), and as such (as with any pilot project in any industry) it will be more expensive and take longer to build than subsequent serial projects will.
 This rule is not just applicable to the nuclear industry but was also true of the first solar panels ever constructed.
 Cost reduction comes with the economies of scale and the learning curve.